parsaeisa/Notes/DevOps/kubernetes.md

 K8s and almost all other container orchestrator use a linux kernel feature called **CFS**.
 CFS handles resource allocations and enforce limits for runing containers.

+###  To learn :
+* service account : which is a fake account
+* api server
+* Headless services
+* Node exporter - which has metricss
+* Kustomization

 ## Main concepts
 You can see main concepts of k8s in the k8s dashboard :